onureredo/LMS_Module_8-9/01_NoSQL_Databases/README.md

 # 🗂️ NoSQL Databases

-Welcome to the introduction to NoSQL databases.
+Welcome to NoSQL databases.
 In this section, we will explore what NoSQL means, how it differs from traditional relational databases, and why it's used in modern web applications.

 ## From Relational to NoSQL